DougEdey/SB_Elsinore_Server/README.md

 To run setup.

-Installing as an init.d script
+Installing as an init.d script on Ubuntu
 ==============================

 Elsinore now has a script which allows you to setup Elsinore as a service.
+This only works on Ubuntu at the moment.

 You must EDIT the file ``` extras/elsinore ``` to ensure the ELSINORE_PATH variable matches the location you have cloned Elsinore into.